 SASE is a mindset, not a single product.
 It unites networking and network security, offering secure access to all users from everywhere.
+It is not simply a solution that companies can install and forget about.
+It is a discipline that needs continuous monitoring, detection, and response driven by constantly evolving threat intelligence.

-It transfers multiple web, cloud, data, and threat protections from on-premises systems to security services that sit at the edge of the wide-area network, close to user locations.
+SASE transfers multiple web, cloud, data, and threat protections to security services that sit at the edge of the wide-area network, close to user locations.
 This model relies heavily on user identity when granting access to data and applications rather than trusting individual devices or networks.